 - Postdoctoral training: Life Science Research Foundation-HHMI, Wadsworth Center (2011-2014)

-- Understanding the role of Peyer’s patch Langerin+ dendritic cells (DCs) in the regulation of intestinal homeostasis.
+- What is the specific role of Peyer’s patch mononuclear phagocytes in the recognition and presentation of C. albicans?

-To learn more, please visit the De Jesus Laboratory pages under research.
+To learn more, please visit the De Jesus Laboratory.